-The heart of AAI's approach is the framing of the Asian American context as seen and experienced through four distinctive, dynamic 'lenses.'
-Much like a visit to the optometrist's office for an exam, each student will be asked to view essential elements such as God, self, family, gospel, church, gender, power, etc., through each of these lenses and to reflect on the relative significance of each of them.
+The heart of AAI's approach is its seeing and experiencing the Asian American context through four distinctive, dynamic lenses.
+Much as in a visit to the optometrist's office for an exam, each student will be asked to view essential elements such as God, self, family, gospel, church, gender, power, etc., through each of these lenses and to reflect on the relative significance of each of them.

 Just as every person has a precise prescription that allows her or him to see the world with the greatest clarity, each AAI student will come to realize and appreciate her or his own way of looking at themselves and relevant elements.

 This lens helps you see the various social, political, and religious traditions with their long development and many interpretations and embodiments.
 These function implicitly as well as explicitly within the Asian American context -- traditions such as Confucianism, Taoism, Buddhism, Shinto, Hinduism, and folk religions.
 This heritage is shared with contemporary Asians, many of whom, like Asian Americans, must also negotiate between this heritage and the Western/global influences, albeit from a different trajectory.